 - 1. Specify the total number of trees to build (N). - 2.
-For each N{i} , i=1,...,N: - a.
+For each N_i , i=1,...,N: - a.
 Draw a bootstrapped sample from the observations, leaving a random subset of observations out of the bootstrapped sample ("out-of-bag" sample) - b.
 Grow decision tree by partitioning data until obtaining the optimal model parameters and use model to classify observations - 3.
 Output ensemble of trees (i.e., produce all trees from Step 2) - 4.
 Predict or classify "out-of-bag" observations (i.e., observations not used to develop the model) by: - a.
 Counting the number of times (over trees) that each case is classified in each group - b.
 Use majority voting rule to determine final classification

 The Random Forests algorithm provides several important advantages compared to other prediction algorithms, including CART.
 First, this algorithm includes a measure of accuracy built directly into the algorithm.
 By predicting new observations using the "out-of-bag" observations, the Random Forests algorithm tests the validity of the model using data not involved in model development.
-This is an extremely important feature since it prevents from potential model overfitting and model dependency.10 More generally, by incorporating information from multiple trees (and thus multiple random samples of the data), the Random Forests classifier produces more stable model estimates that are less susceptible to extreme values or missing data.
+This is an extremely important feature since it prevents from potential model overfitting and model dependency.11 More generally, by incorporating information from multiple trees (and thus multiple random samples of the data), the Random Forests classifier produces more stable model estimates that are less susceptible to extreme values or missing data.

-Deliverable: Draft and final report
+Deliverable: Draft and final report Deliverable Date: September - October 2015 opiniondynamics.com

-10 Overfitting is a condition where a statistical model describes random error and not the underlying relationship within the data.
+11 Overfitting is a condition where a statistical model describes random error and not the underlying relationship within the data.

 We will determine gross impacts by reviewing the program database and applying algorithms from the Statewide TRM V3.0 to all projects.
-To estimate net savings, we will apply the PY6 NTGRs to the adjusted gross savings.
+To estimate net savings, we will apply the PY7 SAG NTGRs to the adjusted gross savings.
+Note that the team expects to receive final program-tracking data for this program at the end of September.

-Deliverable: Draft and final report
+Deliverable: Draft and final report Deliverable Date: November 2015